What is behind India's rape problem? | Taiwan News

 Although the government has doubled prison terms for rapists to 20 years, civil society activists continue to demand a quicker implementation of the laws.

 "People often say a tough law can bring about change.
 But what is a tough law?
 Law needs to be effective and the investigating agency and prosecution more proficient and efficient.
-That is a dire need," Seema Misra, a lawyer, told DW.
+That is a dire need," Seema Misra, a lawyer who works on women's rights issues, told DW.

 Read more: Caste dynamics behind sexual violence in India